mangusta123/hmsystem1/README.md

 of development in J2EE, particularly JSP/Servlet technology which had become enormously popular and is deployed

 widely in industry.
-Meanwhile I have explored infrastructure tools and approaches for system scaling (Cassandra,
+Meanwhile I have explored infrastructure tools and approaches for system scaling

-MapReduce/Hadoop, Scribe, Memcached, ZooKeeper) and ways of their application upon the course management system,
+(MapReduce/Hadoop, ZooKeeper) and ways of their application upon the course management system,

 although scalability did not constitute a big issue to be solved at that time, nevertheless it might be possible